vdhamer/Git-Crypt-Demo/README.md

 	Run 'git status` again to confirm that it worked.

-	Actually we need to do a bit more to reach the same point as the checkbox in XCode that we skipped: run `git add .` (the period is intentional) to put the current contents of the project directory and its subdirectories under source control.
+	Actually we need to do a bit more to reach the same point as the checkbox in XCode that we skipped: run `git add .` (including the period) to put the current contents of the project directory and its subdirectories under source control.
 	Run `git status` again to see what files are now being monitored.
 	These files are being watched, but haven't been stored in the local git repository get